More Family Recovery Resources

-Watching your loved one ⎼ parent, spouse, son, daughter, friend ⎼ struggle with drugs or alcohol can take a tremendous toll on your well-being.
-Whether they are in addiction treatment or not, it is important that you take care of yourself.
+Watching a loved one ⎼ parent, spouse, son, daughter, friend ⎼ struggle with drugs or alcohol can take a tremendous toll on well-being.
+Whether a loved one struggling with addiction is in addiction treatment or not, it is important everyone in this situation take care of themselves.
 Attending family support group meetings can help you gain a new perspective on addiction, provide you with guidance from others who are going through similar experiences, and empower you to regain your life and effectively contribute to your loved one’s success.

 We recommend reaching out to these organizations for additional recovery support:

-Al-Anon – If your loved one is struggling with alcoholism
+- Al-Anon – If your loved one is struggling with alcoholism

-Nar-Anon – If your loved one is struggling with drugs
+- Nar-Anon – If your loved one is struggling with drugs

-PAL – If your son or daughter is addicted to drugs or alcohol
+- PAL – If your son or daughter is addicted to drugs or alcohol

-ACA – If your father or mother is struggling with addiction
+- ACA – If your father or mother is struggling with addiction

 - CoDA – If you are in a codependent relationship